How do I store it?

 DEF should be stored in a cool, dry, well-ventilated area, out of direct sunlight.
 The optimum storage temperature is up to 77 degrees Fahrenheit; however, temporary exposure to extreme temperatures has little to no impact on the quality of DEF.
 The shelf life of DEF is dependent on the storage temperature.
 DEF will degrade over time depending on the temperature and exposure to sunlight.
 If stored in perfect conditions, it can last up to two years.
 In the real world, you can expect that its shelf life to be about one year from the manufacturer’s date on its label.

 Can I store left over DEF?

 For small amounts of DEF it has been our experience that after opening a container of DEF you either need to use all of it or throw it out.
 Shelf life of the DEF, once the container is opened, seems to diminish much more quickly.
 The cost of a new container of DEF is very small in comparison to the cost of repairs if poor quality/contaminated fluid is used.

 Does the climate in my location have an affect on DEF and my engine?

 Due to DEF being comprised of 67.5% water, freezing and evaporation could occur.
-DEF will freeze in temperatures of 12 F or lower.
-Keep in mind, when frozen, DEF with expand.
-As far as evaporation is concerned this is less common.
+DEF will freeze in temperatures of 12 degrees Fahrenheit or lower.
+Keep in mind, when frozen, DEF will expand.
+As far as evaporation is concerned, this is less common.
 Cummins field tested vehicles across the US in high temperature locations and found that significant amounts of evaporation that would impede engine performance or operation did not occur.
-To be be in the safe side, keep the cap of the DEF tank and store containers securely closed.
+To be be on the safe side, keep the cap of the DEF tank and ensure containers are tightly closed.